Understanding Chord Symbols?

 sus implies the suspension of the third of a major, minor or seventh chord.

 sus2 implies to substitute a second for the thirds.
-Traditionally NOT a true suspensions or sus but a of a 5add2 chord (see Power 5 below).
+Traditionally NOT a true suspension or sus but a 5add2 chord (see Power 5 below).

 Power 5